 Privileged Access Management can provide partners with greater security not only for their clients but for their own accounts too

-In today’s cyber environment, stolen and misused privileged accounts—and the access they afford to sensitive and critical data and hosts—can be used to inflict tremendous damage.
+In today’s cyber environment, stolen and misused privileged accounts can be used to inflict tremendous damage.
+As well as the access they provide to sensitive and critical data and hosts

 Implementing a PAM tool reduces the likelihood of privileged credentials being compromised or misused in both external breaches and insider attacks.
-Such tools also help reduce the impact of an attack when it occurs by radically shortening the time during which the organization is unaware that it is under attack or being subverted.
-Cloud security, anomaly detection, and securing the software development life-cycle also can be addressed with a PAM tool, as can regulatory compliance and operational efficiency.
+Such tools also help reduce the impact of an attack when it occurs.
+Because radically short the time during which the organization is unaware that it is under attack or being subverted.
+Cloud security, anomaly detection, and securing the software development life-cycle also can be addressed with a PAM tool.
+As can regulatory compliance and operational efficiency.

-Multifactor Atuthentication (MFA) & Privileged Account Management (PAM)
+Multifactor Authentication (MFA) & Privileged Account Management (PAM)

 If a user has successfully authenticated to the system, the PAM system will provide the user the privileged access they have been granted.
-Of course, that’s entirely appropriate, when the user is who they say they are – but potentially disastrous when a privileged user within the system is not who they claim to be.
+Of course, that’s entirely appropriate, when the user is who they say they are.
+At the same time it is potentially disastrous when a privileged user within the system is not who they say they are.

 Strong PAM solutions have safeguards to protect against this very situation.
-Session management tools, for example, will alert the security team (or automatically kill the session) when the activity undertaken by a privileged user is outside of defined parameters, such as a purported database administrator who suddenly begins to rapidly execute a large number of queries against multiple databases.
+Session management tools, for example, will alert the security team (or automatically kill the session) when the activity undertaken by a privileged user is outside of defined parameters.
+One possible case might be a so-called database administrator who suddenly starts rapidly executing a large number of queries against multiple databases.

-This is the kind of situation prevented by MFA and PAM solutions working together to truly provide a layered defense in depth.
-Where strong PAM solutions excel at providing only the appropriate access to privileged users, a strong MFA capability in front of PAM helps to ensure that users are who they say are before they ever reach the point at which privileges must be determined and granted.
+This is the kind of situation that MFA and PAM solutions avoid when they work together.In this way they provide a true layered defense of security.
+Where strong PAM solutions excel at providing only the appropriate access to privileged users.
+A strong MFA vs. PAM capability ensure users are who they say they are before they get to the point of granting privileges.